top of page

 What Is RON?

 Remote Online Notarization allows documents to be notarized online using secure, live audio-video technology.
-Identity is verified digitally, the session is recorded, and documents are electronically signed and sealed in compliance with Florida law.
+Identity is verified digitally, sessions are recorded, and documents are electronically signed in compliance with Florida law.

 RON is designed for speed, flexibility, and remote access.